GoCardless Review 2026: Direct Debit, No Card Reader

 The mobile app supports basic oversight: payment status, mandate list, and failure alerts.
 It is not a point-of-sale app and is not designed for in-person use.

-Reporting is adequate for most small operators but not suited to subscription analytics.
-We’d not rely on it for MRR, ARR, or churn tracking.
-Chargebee or Zuora handle that for SaaS businesses, integrating directly with GoCardless for payment collection.
+For subscription metrics it falls short.
+We’d not rely on it for MRR, ARR, or churn tracking; Chargebee or Zuora handle that for SaaS businesses.

 What Do Customers Say About GoCardless?

-GoCardless sits at approximately 2.5/5 on Trustpilot as of early 2026.
-Positive reviews cluster around three themes: reliable automation once live, smooth accounting integrations, and cost savings on high-value invoice processing.
+GoCardless sits at approximately 2.5/5 on Trustpilot as of early 2026, and the positive reviews cluster around reliable automation, smooth accounting integrations, and cost savings on high-value invoices.

 SaaS and membership operators specifically praise the mandate-based model.
 Once a customer completes a mandate, every subsequent collection runs automatically.
 There is nothing for the customer to do and nothing for you to chase.

-Account suspension during AML reviews is the dominant complaint.
+What complaints come up most.
+One theme dominates: account suspension during AML reviews.
 If your account is suspended on a Thursday and your VAT payment clears on Friday, there is no one to call.

 Who Is GoCardless Payment Processing Best For?

-Recurring billing is the native use case: subscriptions, membership fees, monthly retainers, rent collection, regular donations.
-Anywhere the same customer pays the same or similar amount on a predictable schedule, the mandate model compounds its benefit over time.
+Recurring billing is where it compounds: subscriptions, membership fees, monthly retainers, rent collection, regular donations.
+Anywhere the same customer pays the same or similar amount on a predictable schedule, the mandate model pays back over time.

-If you take both recurring and one-off payments, we’d run GoCardless for recurring collections and add Stripe or Square for one-off card checkout.
-Most operators doing both benefit from each tool doing what it is built for.
+Businesses taking both recurring and one-off payments get the best of it by pairing tools: run GoCardless for recurring collections and add Stripe or Square for one-off card checkout.

-If in-person card acceptance is your primary payment type, GoCardless is not an alternative to a card reader.
-It cannot accept card payments in any form.
+When to consider an alternative.
+In-person card acceptance is the clearest dealbreaker: GoCardless is not an alternative to a card reader and cannot accept card payments in any form.

-If one-off anonymous consumer purchases are your main transaction type, a card gateway like Stripe offers less friction for buyers who expect to enter card details and check out immediately.
+One-off anonymous consumer purchases are the second.
+A card gateway like Stripe offers less friction for buyers who expect to enter card details and check out immediately.

 What Are the Best Alternatives to GoCardless Payment Processing?